etp19/porfolio/README.md

 # porfolio
-This is the Porfolio website project for udacity nanodegree
+This is the Porfolio website project for udacity nanodegree, it is created using bootstrap framework.